dsheiko/puppetry/TEST-PLAN.md

 - SEV1.1.2 - user cannot proceed with empty value
 - SEV1.1.3 - if user provides an existing variable name, it changes for unique name on submit
 - SEV1.1.4 - user can submit by press ENTER
+- SEV1.1.5 - variable added in one env, appears in all others

 ## SEV1.2 Edit
 - SEV1.2.1 - user cannot proceed with invalid name (shall be uppercase, underscore)